ManifoldScholar/manifold-docusaurus/docs/walkthroughs/reader_settings.md

 ---
 id: reader_settings
-title: Set the Reader Appearance
+title: Set Reader Appearance
-sidebar_label: Set the Reader Appearance
+sidebar_label: Set Reader Appearance
 ---

 Readers can adjust how Manifold displays Texts.
 This page describes how to adjust the font, color scheme, and margins within the Manifold Reader.